Community Cats Project

 - Healthy cats are less likely to be euthanized due to lack of space

-- Returning community cats to their outdoor homes, lets resources (such as time, effort, and money) be spent on pets that truly need their help
+- Returning community cats to their outdoor homes, lets resources (time, effort, and money) be spent on pets that truly need their help

 - Owned cats that spend time outdoors are not accidentally added to the shelter population